wjallen/ctls2018/docs/reproducibility_git_05.md

 ### Exercise

-Charlie has made changes to the Python script that he has been working on for weeks, and the modifications he made this morning "broke" the script and it no longer runs.
+Joe has made changes to the Python script that he has been working on for weeks, and the modifications he made this morning "broke" the script and it no longer runs.
 He has spent ~ 1hr trying to fix it, with no luck...